ConnorArmstrong/deco1400-website/readme.md

 - The schema for this is shown [here](#data-files)

 - The main data for MyMedia.
 This is loaded and stored in `localStorage` to allow for user content to be saved for future use.
 This data is loaded at startup and read by all major pages.
-The **Content** page (content.html) can update this information when the user inputs text in either the user text section or the Q and A section.
-If a piece of content has no listed questions, 3 random questions from **questions.txt** are loaded into the `localStorage` for the given data.
+The **Content** page (`content.html`) can update this information when the user inputs text in either the user text section or the Q and A section.
+If a piece of content has no listed questions, 3 random questions from `questions.txt` are loaded into the `localStorage` for the given data.

-- **IMPORTANT:** pressing `Ctrl + Alt + R` **reloads** the data from `data.json` into `localStorage` resetting updated text.
-This also resets/refreshes questions loaded in from **content.js** for content that has no hard-coded questions (eg not The King in Yellow or Walden).
+- **IMPORTANT:** pressing `Ctrl + Alt + R` **resets** the data in `localStorage` back to what is stored in `data.json`.
+This resets updated text and also resets/refreshes the random questions loaded in from **content.js** for all content (Apart from The King in Yellow and Walden).

 - Note that currently adding new content to the `data.json` file is not handled by the webpage but extending functionality seems simple enough.

 #### questions.txt/

 - A list of questions that are randomly selected for content without hard coded questions in `data.json`.
 Originally it was planned to have different questions for different content status (completed/in progress/planned) but this functionality is not added.

-Also, currently all questions are text-based open ended questions for journaling.
+- Currently all questions are text-based open ended questions for journaling.
 In the future, more categorical or non-text based questions could be added.

-## Issues
+## Mobile Responsiveness:
+- Mobile breakpoints have been set at 600px.

-- Currently mobile responsiveness is properly implemented for **login.html** and **content.html**.
+- Currently mobile responsiveness is properly only fully implemented for **login.html** and **content.html**.

 - **library.html** has functional mobile responsiveness, but with some elements cut off and an inefficient design.

 - **index.html** *DOES NOT* have a mobile breakpoint, and shrinking the viewport breaks the page.
+Please be aware when testing with low widths.
+I will never touch carousels again.

 ## References: